 This post may contain affiliate links.
-Please read my disclosure.
+Please read our disclosure policy.

 Spinach and ricotta cannelloni, a classic, foolproof recipe and a family favourite.
 Cannelloni pasta tubes filled with a creamy spinach and ricotta filling, baked in a super simple and delicious tomato sauce and topped with melting mozzarella cheese.